darkjinung/projet-industriel-ecp17/State of the Art/Deep learning & Machine learning/MachineAndDeepLearning.md

 > Input data is given a set class by the superviser (human)

-> When ever another input data is given, the SVM approximate its class depending on his training
+> Whenever another input data is given, the SVM approximates its class depending on his training

 > SVM cannot estimate a class it doesn't know